Improve Employee Productivity

 Follow these steps to get deeper insights about user behavior:

-- Leverage UI Intelligence to track improvements in form usage, such as reduced time spent and lower error rates.
+- For supported applications, leverage UI Intelligence to track improvements in form usage, such as reduced time spent and lower error rates – helping employees complete tasks faster and more accurately.